orbit-love/panoramica-docs/docs/user-guides/search.md

 for all queries yet.
 It is a semantic search and does not yet have the features to make it better at keyword search.
 YMMV.
 If you're interested in vector search and/or keyword search, we're looking for contributions in this area.
 There's so much potential for great conversation search!

 :::

+## Similar Conversations

+Panoramica helps you find conversations that are similar to others, based on the whole text of each conversation.
+To try it, find the **sparkly magic wand** icon in the toolbar that appears when you hover over a conversation.
+Click the magic wand and a widget will open that shows similar conversations.

+You can also find the sparkly magic wand at the top of the conversation widget 🪄